 CES welcomes Visiting Scholars from the United States, Europe, and other parts of the globe.
 They are chosen from a pool of applications from post-doctoral social scientists and historians who are working on modern Europe.

 Visiting Scholars Program

 CES is not only a vibrant and friendly forum of top-notch scholars from around the world, who are advancing the study of Europe - it is "un esprit", a shared feeling of being at the right place, at the right time.
 Most of all, it has allowed me to raise the quality of my own research, while also markedly accelerating it!

-Information about funding recommendations for potential funding sources that are not affiliated with CES, can be found at the Prospective Applicants tab under the Visiting Scholars Program.
-You will also see tabs about benefits, requirements, and how to apply.
+Information about funding recommendations for potential funding sources that are not affiliated with CES, can be found at the Prospective Applicants tab in the Visiting Scholars Program page along with information about benefits, requirements, and the application.